anshb49/CS126-FinalProject/DEVELOPMENT.md

 - **4/27/20** = Goes to Game Over Screen for burned player.
 Still need to display scores on this game over screen and create a game over screen when in contact with monster.

+- **4/28/20** = Created animated player and increased number of monsters every 20 seconds.
+Still need to display scores on this game over screen and create a game over screen when in contact with monster.